 It's always amazing to me to see the impact that womens wisdom has had on the destiny of the Jewish people.
 We women have so much to learn from our feminine forebears.
-These insights into the story of Devorah are from an inspiring shiur I once heard in Eretz Yisrael from Rebbetzin Chaya Legomsky*.
+These insights into the story of Devorah are in Cooking for the King, edition one.
+They are from an inspiring talk I heard in Eretz Yisrael from Rebbetzin Chaya Legomsky.

 Following the death of Yehoshua, B’nei Yisrael were bereft of dynamic leadership.
 Yehoshua, like Moshe Rabbenu, had guided his generation through the trials and spiritual heights of the desert, and into Eretz Yisrael as conquerors.
 The ensuing leadership void led to several cycles of a downward spiritual spiral, forcing Hashem to remove His providential protection from the people.

 Our enemies invaded and oppressed us.
 Each time we cried out for Hashem’s salvation, He answered by choosing a new leader, a Judge.
 The Judge inspired our teshuva, repentance, and drove out the foreign influence.
 Then, the people could again enjoy a long period of peace and abundance.
 Devorah is one such Judge whom Hashem selects to lead His people back into His service.